-A back to school Young Women activity to kick off the new school year.
+A back to school survival kit activity to kick off the new school year.
 Have each young women read a quote that matches an item to add to their survival kit.
 Each girl goes home with her own own make up bag filled with goodies!

 Many have gone back to school already, but here in Virginia we don’t start until after Labor Day.
 The girls in the youth group that I work with requested to do a back to school activity and I thought it would be fun to come up with something to kick off the new year on a positive note.
 I made a quick trip to Dollar Tree and found everything that I needed!

 Aren’t these bags cute?
 They had them in 4 different styles.
 I liked the flamingo and pineapple ones best.
-They were the perfect size to hold all of the goodies for our activity.
+They were the perfect size to hold all of the goodies for back to school survival kit activity.
 This activity would work in any youth group, young women age group, and would even make a fun family activity.
 Serve apple slices with dip for a fun treat!

 5 More Activities For Activity Days or Young Women

-The gist of our back to school young women activity:
+The gist of our back to School Survival Kits

 Each bag will hold 12 items that relate to going back to school.